Marsan-Ma-zz/tf_chatbot_seq2seq_antilm/README.md

 > ####[Update 2017-03-09]
 > 1. Upgrade to tensorflow v1.0.0, no backward compatible since tensorflow have changed so much.
-> 2. A pre-trained model using twitter corpus is added, just `./go_example` and you are ready to try it in interactive chat mode!
+> 2. A pre-trained model using twitter corpus is added, just `./go_example` to chat!
 > 3. You could start from tracing this `go_example` script to know how things work!